 Currently, the rights to the .uk domain name are owned by Nominet UK.
 It is possible to directly register a domain name with Nominet UK.

-.uk ranks #6 among all domain extensions, and #3 among all country-code extensions (ccTLDs).
-Currently, there are 10.3M registered .uk domain names.
-Nominet is the current registry of .uk extension.
+.UK domain extension ranks #6 among all domain extensions, and #3 among all country-code extensions (ccTLDs).
+Currently, there are 10.4 Million registered .uk domain names.
+Nominet is the registry of .uk extension.

 The oldest (still exists) .uk domain name is lmcaudio.co.uk, and it was registered on 31 July 1996.